-The second type of group is a pastoral one: this is particular aimed at those children who have specific aspects of their emotional and social development that need extra suport in strengthening, this may include adapting to the school routine.
+This is aimed at those children who have specific aspects of their emotional and social development that need extra support in strengthening, this may include adapting to the school routine.
 There are numerous reasons why pupils show changes in behaviour and Forest School aims to give pupils a different focus each week for an hour in order to help them overcome any anxieties or frustrations.
-The one-hour pastoral focus session will have different activities and challenges to the whole class sessions, so pupils should get a chance to try exciting campcraft and woodland based challenges.
+The session will have different activities and challenges to the whole class sessions, so pupils should get a chance to try exciting campcraft and woodland based challenges.

 What will pupils be doing?

 Forest School takes place outdoors whatever the weather!
 Clothing suitable for the weather is essential for every session.
 Please check the weather forecast so your child is dressed appropriately.
 As pupils are having normal lessons in the morning they may want to wear trainers in to school and have appropriate footwear and outer wear (warm, waterproof top layers) in a carrier bag.
 Please note that every other week they will have normal afternoon lessons as well so will need to ensure they can re-enter the classroom and not be muddy or wet (depending on weather spare items of clothing will be a good idea!).

 Pupils will be taking part in activities such as shelter building, scavenger hunts, den making, woodland craft, camp craft (including campfires) and other creatuve and team building tasks.

 The Forest School ethos has six principles, which were agreed by the UK Forest School community in 2011.
 The six guiding principles of Forest School are given below.
 Criteria for good practice relating to each are listed directly underneath.